10 Essential surf and water photography tips for beginners

 4. Do you really need a wide angle lens?

 A lot of surf photography guides will tell you to shoot wide in the water, think fisheye or 16–35mm.
 And yes, a wide angle lens can create big, dramatic scenes.
-But here is my honest take: it is not always the best choice, especially for beginners.
+But here’s my honest take: it’s not always the best choice, especially for beginners.

-I started out with wide angles in the water, and here is what I learned: it is tricky.
-To fill the frame, you need to be extremely close to the action, which is not always safe for you or the surfer.
-Without a dome port, it is also difficult to get a clean, balanced shot.
+I started out with wider angles in the water, and here’s what I learned: it’s tricky.
+To fill the frame, you need to be extremely close to the action, which isn’t always safe for you or the surfer.
+Without a dome port, it’s also difficult to get a clean, balanced shot.

 My advice on wide angle lenses for surf and water photography: do not feel pressured to start wide.
 Experiment.
 Find the lens that helps you tell the story you want to tell.